What Causes a Yeast Infection in Women?

-Another risk factor when it comes to vaginal yeast infections are harsh chemicals found in swimming pools.
+- Another risk factor when it comes to vaginal yeast infections is harsh chemicals found in swimming pools.
 They are designed to kill harmful bacteria and maintain proper pH levels, but at the same time they can kill the friendly bacteria in your vagina and upset its pH making it more prone to infection.
 Whenever you can, choose a UV or ozone sanitized swimming pool, they don’t use as many chemicals as normal pools.
-Also make sure you don’t walk around in a wet swimsuit as this can provide a prefect humid and warm environment for yeast to breed.
+Also, make sure you don’t walk around in a wet swimsuit as this can provide a perfect humid and warm environment for yeast to breed.

 Check this video to learn more about what is a vaginal yeast infection and how you can prevent it and treat it: